Personal Protective Equipment (PPE) in Construction

 Workers are more likely to wear PPE correctly when they understand its purpose and limitations.
 Safety leaders should:

-- Regularly reinforce PPE policies in pre-shift meetings.
+- Regularly reinforce PPE policies in pre-shift toolbox talk meetings.

 - Encourage hazard assessments to ensure the right PPE is used for each task.